Readme for LSAT

 umask, ftpusers, rc, kbd, limits, ssh, open, issue, www, md5, modules,

-securetty, perms, net, forward, promisc, cfg.
+securetty, perms, net, forward, promisc, listening, cfg, bpass, ipv4, startx,

 These should be in a text file in the working directory where lsat